With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMissouri Psychiatric Center is a mental health center in Columbia, Missouri, located at 3 Hospital Drive, 65201 zip code.
 Missouri Psychiatric Center provides hospital inpatient treatment.
-Missouri Psychiatric Center offers behavior modification, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Missouri Psychiatric Center offers trauma therapy, group therapy and electroconvulsive therapy to adults, seniors 65 or older and young adults.
 Missouri Psychiatric Center also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-More services available at Missouri Psychiatric Center include case management, suicide prevention services and family psychoeducation.
+More services available at Missouri Psychiatric Center include family psychoeducation, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.